NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Act4A comes out quicker and ends quicker
 - 2A flags adjusted to match the animation better, cannot sub during the animation, unscaled damage applies to both players; cannot be cancelled
 - A2A can be hit at the peak of his jump
+- 5X
-- 5X activator has the hitbox appear 4 frames sooner and begins moving 3 frames sooner
+  - Activator has the hitbox appear 4 frames sooner
+  - Begins moving 3 frames sooner
+  - Hitbox changed from chest to shoulder to avoid some reverse hitboxes
 - 2X does slightly more damage, drains chakra, second frame to end is unblockable; hit airborne launches higher; stuns much longer when not putting into sleep
 - GRKnJ replaced with 5BBBB(A); adjusted to hit quicker without reducing travel time
 - Sleep is +1 against Karasu and does not mess up his commands